 Being tired makes it harder to regulate or process your emotions.
 Your personal relationships can be affected, as can your self-image.
 When you’re exhausted, a little mistake or momentary lapse can seem like a world-ending failure.

 With that in mind, getting the right amount of sleep is one of the best habits to develop.
 Everyone’s sleep needs will differ, so experiment to find out how many hours you need to feel refreshed.
 Once you’ve figured that out, commit to getting that amount of sleep every night.
+You may wish to add a supplement into your evening routine to help with this — CBD oils are often blended with MCT oil to aid with absorption, so it can get working as quickly as possible, so could be a good option for you if you need some help getting to sleep.
+Once you have found what works for you, stick with it.
 With the proper amount of rest, you’ll find negative emotions and other bad habits easier to combat.

 2. Write it down.

 Get into a habit of writing things down.
 Putting pen to paper can make it easier to hold yourself accountable to your goals, serve as a tangible reminder of positive memories or provide a much-needed source of affirmation.